 Only Camarilla vampires can hold the Camarilla titles primogen, prince, justicar and Inner Circle member.
 Additionally, each clan's justicar and Inner Circle titles are unique (see Contested Titles, sec.
 4.2) and can only be held by vampires of that clan.
 The title of prince is associated with a particular city and can be contested by another vampire who claims any title to the same city.
 The title of primogen is not unique and cannot be contested.

 The second major sect is the Sabbat, which is composed of 15 clans: the antitribu clans (corrupted versions of some of the main clans) and the Lasombra, Tzimisce, Pander, Ahrimanes, Blood Brothers, Harbingers of Skulls and Kiasyd.
 These clans' icons all have the Sabbat wax seal underneath.
 Only Sabbat vampires can hold the Sabbat titles bishop, archbishop, priscus, cardinal and regent.
 Like Camarilla princes, the title of archbishop is associated with a particular city and can be contested by another vampire who claims any title to the same city.
-The other Sabbat titles are not unique and cannot be contested.
 The title of regent is unique (see Contested Titles, sec.
 4.2).
-The regent counts as cardinal by cards and other effects, but has an additional vote as well.
+The other Sabbat titles are not unique and cannot be contested.

 The antitribu clans are distinct from their non-antitribu counterparts.
 A vampire of one of the antitribu clans does not qualify to play a card that requires the counterpart, and vice versa.
 Likewise, if a vampire changes sects, his clan doesn't automatically change.
 For example, a Brujah antitribu who becomes a Camarilla vampire via Writ of Acceptance is still a Brujah antitribu, not a Brujah.